Apochilles/Luke-Dawson-T2A1-Workbook/README.md

 First is it our job to identify what kind of data we are handling.
 Is it personal, financial, or health-related?

 Once we know what information we are handling, our highest priority is to make our clients aware that we are collecting this information.
 We must then explain what we intend to do with this information and who it will be shared with.
 If the information is sensitive (racial, political, religious, professional, sexual or criminal) ensure that the individual has consented to the gathering of this information.
-The individual must be aware that they have the right and ability to access and change this information at their discretion.
+The clients must be aware that they have the right and ability to access and change this information at their discretion.

 The collected information is also privy to disclosure restrictions that may vary depending on the country or area they are disclosed in.